-1. Concept of Economic Development and Growth, Factors of Economic Development

-- 2. Infrastructure and Development

-- 3. Poverty, Unemployment and Inequalities of income: Concept and Policy Measures
+- 1. Concept of Economic Development and Growth, Factors of Economic Development and Obstacles of Economic Development - 2.
+Infrastructure and Development - 3.
+Poverty, Unemployment and Inequalities of income: Concept and Policy Measures

-- 4. Debate on State vs. Market

-5. Inclusive Growth
+- 4. Debate on State vs. Market - 5.
+Inclusive Growth